 Organic Seed Alliance (OSA) envisions an organic food system built on a foundation of organic seed.
 The purpose of the State of Organic Seed project is to measure progress in achieving this goal.
-(Download the full 2016 report here, and read updates on the 2021 report here.)
+(View the full 2022 report here.)

 The USDA’s National Organic Program (NOP) requires the use of organic seed when commercially available.
 However, the organic seed sector was almost nonexistent when the program began and is still working to meet demand.
-Meanwhile, the organic food industry continues to experience fast growth, with sales toppling $39 billion in 2015 (an 11% increase compared to 2014).
+Meanwhile, the organic food industry continues to experience fast growth, with sales toppling $56 billion in 2020 (a 12% increase compared to 2019).

 As demand for organic products grows, so does demand for organic seed.
 As this report shows, there remain gaps in the organic seed supply and challenges to filling these gaps.